adam-rice/Lingo/README.md

 ## Description

-Lingo in Javascript and jQuery.
 This game was built by [Alex Pilewski](https://github.com/Pilewski) and [Adam Rice](https://github.com/adam-rice) as a pair project in Module 1 at the Turing School.

 ## Installation